If you could not resolve your dispute at the Fair Work Commission or with other assistance, you may seek the assistance of the Court.

 By consent between the parties

-If you and the other party resolve your dispute at any time before the judge delivers a decision, you may notify the Court that you have reached agreement.
-You will need to send the Court a draft of what you have agreed, signed by each party and stating that it is a ‘consent order’.
-Either party may send the draft order by email, provided the other party is copied on the email.
+If you and the other party resolve your dispute at any time before the judicial officer delivers a decision, you may notify the Court that you have reached agreement.
+You will need to send the Court a proposed ‘consent order’ (signed by each party) that sets out that the proceedings be dismissed and any other orders you have agreed to.
+Either party may send the draft consent order by email, provided the other party is copied on the email.

 Discontinuance